Termination of the employment contract during the trial period

 The notice period must end at the latest on the last day of the trial period initially stipulated in the employment contract.
 If the notice period ends after expiration of the trial period, the contract automatically becomes definitive and employment will therefore last for the full duration stipulated in said contract.

-Example: an employment contract indicates commencement of the working relationship on 1st October and stipulates a 6 months trial period.
-The employer sends a registered mail on 26 October notifying the salaried worker about the termination of the employment contract during the trial period.
-The salaried worker receives the registered mail on 28 October.
+Example: an employment contract indicates the beginning of the working relationship on 1st October and stipulates a 6 months trial period.
+The employer decides to terminate the contract during the trial period and sends the letter of termination by registered mail on 26 October notifying the salaried worker about the termination of the employment contract during the trial period.

-The notice period starts on 27 October and ends on 19 November (24 days notice).
+The notice period starts on 26 October and ends on 18 November (24 days notice because 6-month trial period).

 Termination for serious misconduct